bluekitchen/btstack/doc/manual/docs/how_to.md

 ### Run loop embedded

-In the embeded run loop implementation, data sources are constantly polled and the system is put to sleep if no IRQ happend during the poll of all data sources.
+In the embedded run loop implementation, data sources are constantly polled and the system is put to sleep if no IRQ happens during the poll of all data sources.

 The complete run loop cycle looks like this: first, the callback function of all registered data sources are called in a round robin way.